stat6250-s17/course-questions-wiki/week-04/README.md

 - Question (aoneill2-stat6250): Why must a label specifically be limited to 256 characters?
 Is that the byte size?
 - *Question* (yren10−stat6250): Does a label need to enclose in a quitation marks?
 - Question (meisenbach-stat6250): Does other work for missing character values?
+- *Question* (lwang30-stat6250) : How many characters can be used in a variable's name ?

 [Course Textbook Chapter 7, Problem 7]